jaqsparow/quotes/README.md

 You can stop receiving messages at any time by replying **STOP**.
 Reply **HELP** for more information.

-## Privacy
+## Privacy Policy

+This Quotes app is a personal hobby project.
-Your phone number is only used to send the requested quotes.
+- Your phone number is only used to send the SMS messages you request.
-It is not stored, shared, or used for any other purpose.
+- No personal data is stored, sold, or shared with third parties.
+- You can opt out at any time by replying STOP to the above toll-free number.
+- By texting the opt-in keyword (QUOTE), you consent to receive automated reply messages from this service.

 ## Sample Messages
 - “Thanks for subscribing to the Quotes Bot!
 Reply STOP to unsubscribe.”